 Impact-oriented research is not conducted in isolation.
 With our Research Advisory Board, we invite additional perspectives from civil society, the cultural sector, academia and the media into the design and dissemination of our studies.

-Joanna Krawczyk is the president of the board of the Gazeta Wyborcza Foundation.
-Joanna also serves as the chairwoman of the Leading European Newspaper Alliance and has extensive experience liaising between international media outlets, non-governmental organizations and European institutions (© Zuza Krajewska).
+Joanna Krawczyk is the deputy managing director of GMF East in Warsaw.
+Prior to joining GMF, Joanna served as the president of the board of the Gazeta Wyborcza Foundation and as chairwoman of the Leading European Newspaper Alliance (© Zuza Krajewska).

 Professor of Public Health & Education